 The beginning of the school year is simply overwhelming, right?!
 There is so much for us to do and prepare and so many procedures and routines to teach.
 We have so many emotions.
 Our students have so many big emotions.
 But, the beginning of the school year is a great time to start working on reading comprehension using those emotions and focusing on making connections to the text.
+It’s also a great time to use inclusive text that reflect our students, their families, and their communities.
 Keep reading to see what texts we use for the first few weeks of school and the comprehension lessons we teach using those texts!

 Miss Bindergarten Gets Ready For Kindergarten

-Our first read aloud is always Miss Bindergarten Gets Ready For Kindergarten.
+Miss Bindergarten Gets Ready For Kindergarten is a fun read-aloud that kids connect with and enjoy!
 This text is great for getting students to discuss the first day of school.
 We make connections to the characters in the story and how they got ready for the first day of kindergarten.